idaholab/raven/framework/README.txt

 %WORKING_DIR% - Expands to the working directory where the input is
 %BASE_WORKING_DIR% - Expands to the base working directory given in RunInfo.
 This will likely be a parent of WORKING_DIR
 %METHOD% - Expands to the environmental variable $METHOD
 %NUM_CPUS% - Expands to the number of cpus to use per single batch.
-This is ParallelProcNumb in the XML file.
+This is ThreadNum in the XML file.

 As an example, in pbs mode, the Simulation class add this to the start of every command: